agapebondservant/ml-backstage-plugin-accelerator/plugins/mlworkflows-main/README.md

-# mlworkflows
+# mlworkflows-main

-Welcome to the mlworkflows plugin!
+Welcome to the mlworkflows-main plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/mlworkflows](http://localhost:3000/mlworkflows).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/mlworkflows-main](http://localhost:3000/mlworkflows-main).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.